 - be alert to the ways in which their work and behaviour might affect others and duly respect the privacy, rights and reputations of other parties and individuals;

 - declare conflicts of interest;

 - avoid deception and take steps to prevent or report corrupt practices or professional misconduct;

+- support a colleague or any other person to whom they have a duty of care who in good faith raises any concern about a danger, risk, malpractice or wrongdoing which affects others ('blows the whistle')'.

 - reject bribery and improper influence;

 - act in a reliable and trustworthy manner;

 - respect confidentiality.